chipsalliance/Caliptra/doc/Caliptra.md

 ### UDS

-A combination of mask ROM and HW macros must implement the DICE key derivation and power-on latch, hiding the UDS and only making the CDI-derived signing key visible to firmware.
+A combination of mask ROM and HW macros must implement the DICE key derivation and power-on latch, hiding the UDS seed and only making the CDI-derived signing key 'handle' visible to ROM.
+Real UDS will only be calculated during the cold boot in hardware, used for CDI derivation and immediately gets cleared.

-The Caliptra UDS is stored as ciphertext in fuses, obfuscated at rest by a secret obfuscation key[^2] known only to the Caliptra ROM.
-Once read by Caliptra ROM at boot, the unobfuscated UDS is then used to derive the IDevID identity.
+The Caliptra UDS seed is stored as ciphertext in fuses, deobfuscated only on cold boot using a obfuscation key[^2] known only to the Caliptra Hardware.
+Once read by Caliptra HW at boot, the unobfuscated UDS is then used to derive the IDevID identity and immediately cleared by hardware.

 ### IDevID key

 Caliptra's IDevID key is a hardware identity generated by Caliptra ROM during manufacturing.
-This key must be solely wielded by Caliptra ROM, and shall never be exposed externally at any phase of the Caliptra lifecycle.
+This key "handle" must be solely wielded by Caliptra ROM, and shall never be exposed externally at any phase of the Caliptra lifecycle.
 IDevID is used to endorse LDevID.
 The [IDevID certificate](#idevid-certificate) is endorsed by the vendor’s provisioning CA (pCA) that is implemented via a HSM appliance connected to High Volume Manufacturing (HVM) flows (see provisioning CA in [Reference 8](#ref-8)).

 See [Provisioning IDevID During Manufacturing](#provisioning-idevid-during-manufacturing) for further details on IDevID provisioning.